xavierleune/aerospike-client-php/doc/README.md

 The *Large Data Type Methods* are to be determined (no spec available, yet).

-We expect the specification of the PHP client to be very close to our next release, including the unimplemented methods.
-However, itt is possible that some changes to the client will occur.
+We expect the specification of the PHP client to closely describe our next release, including the unimplemented methods.
+However, it is possible that some changes to the client spec will occur.

 # Client instance caching